Skip to content

 }

-Starting with C++14, you can simply write auto or decltype(auto) without needing a trailing return type.
-However, trailing return types remain useful in certain complex scenarios—we will discuss this in detail in the next chapter when we cover decltype(auto).
+After C++14, you can just write auto or decltype(auto), eliminating the need for trailing return types.
+However, trailing return types are still useful in some complex scenarios—we will discuss this in detail in the next chapter when covering decltype(auto).

 Generic Lambdas (C++14)